2025ac05292-collab/2025ac05292_dipanjan_ML_Assignment2/README.md

 # Telco Customer Churn — Classification & Deployment

-## a.
-Problem Statement
+## 1. Problem Statement
-Customer churn (a subscriber discontinuing service) is one of the most costly problems for telecom companies — acquiring a new customer is far more expensive than retaining an existing one.
-This project builds and compares 5 supervised classification models that predict whether a telecom customer will churn (`Churn = Yes/No`) based on their demographic profile, account information, and subscribed services.
-The best-performing model is deployed as an interactive Streamlit web app so evaluators can upload their own test data and see live predictions and metrics.
+Customer churn — when subscribers discontinue their service — poses a significant financial challenge for telecom providers, as retaining existing customers is far more cost‑effective than acquiring new ones.
+This project focuses on developing and evaluating five supervised classification models to predict whether a customer is likely to churn (Churn = Yes/No) using demographic details, account attributes, and service usage information.
+The most accurate model is then deployed through an interactive Streamlit web application, enabling evaluators to upload test datasets and instantly view predictions along with performance metrics.

-## b.
-Dataset Description
+## 2. Dataset Description
 - **Source:** [IBM Sample Data Sets — Telco Customer Churn](https://www.kaggle.com/blastchar/telco-customer-churn) (public, hosted on GitHub/Kaggle)
 - **Instances:** 7,043 customers
-- **Features:** 19 predictive features (4 numeric, 15 categorical) + 1 target column (`Churn`)
+- **Features:** 19 Predictive Features (4 numeric, 15 categorical) + 1 target column (`Churn`)
   - Demographics: `gender`, `SeniorCitizen`, `Partner`, `Dependents`
   - Account info: `tenure`, `Contract`, `PaperlessBilling`, `PaymentMethod`, `MonthlyCharges`, `TotalCharges`
   - Services: `PhoneService`, `MultipleLines`, `InternetService`, `OnlineSecurity`, `OnlineBackup`, `DeviceProtection`, `TechSupport`, `StreamingTV`, `StreamingMovies`
-- **Target:** `Churn` — binary (`Yes` = customer left, `No` = customer stayed). ~26.5% positive class (moderately imbalanced).
+- **Target:** `Churn` — binary (`Yes` = customer left, `No` = customer stayed). ~26.5% Positive class (moderately imbalanced).
 - **Preprocessing:** `TotalCharges` blanks converted to numeric + median-imputed; numeric features standard-scaled; categorical features one-hot encoded; all wrapped in a single `sklearn` `Pipeline`/`ColumnTransformer` so the exact same preprocessing is applied at train and inference time.
 - **Split:** 80% train / 20% stratified test (test set exported as `test_data.csv`, also used as the default sample in the Streamlit app).

-## c.
-GitHub Repository Link
+## 3. GitHub Repository Link
 `<< PASTE YOUR GITHUB REPO URL HERE AFTER YOU PUSH >>`

-## d.
-Models Used
+## 4. Models Used

 ### Comparison Table (on held-out 20% test set, 1,409 customers)